mir-group/flare/docs/source/FAQs/all.rst

 2. How should I choose my cutoffs?
-        The right cutoff depends on the system you're studying: ionic systems often do better with a larger 2-body cutoff, while dense systems like diamond reqeuire smaller 2- and 3-body cutoffs.
+        The right cutoff depends on the system you're studying: ionic systems often do better with a larger 2-body cutoff, while dense systems like diamond require smaller cutoffs.
 We recommend you try a range of cutoff values and examine the model error, optimized noise parameter, and model likelihood as a function of the cutoff.

 3. What is a good strategy for hyperparameter optimization?
         The hyperparameter optimization is important for obtaining a good model.